Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Some results for commutativity of derivatives

-We shall need the following in Section \ref{ss isomorphic quotients}.
-We also remark that dropping the condition that $D_{\Delta_1}(\pi)\neq 0$ or $D_{\Delta_2}(\pi) \neq 0$ below will make the statement fail in general (e.g. the derivatives on a Speh representation).
+We shall need the following lemma in Section \ref{ss isomorphic quotients}.
+We also remark that dropping the condition that $D_{\Delta_1}(\pi)\neq 0$ or $D_{\Delta_2}(\pi) \neq 0$ in Corollary \ref{cor commut derivative} will make the statement fail in general (e.g. considering some derivatives on a Speh representation).